siddhanthsatish/distributed_lock_manager/README.md

 The `LockManager` is a Python class that provides a simple mechanism for managing locks over a network.
 This lock manager is useful in distributed systems where multiple processes may need to coordinate access to shared resources.

+The `LockManager` allows clients to request locks of two types: `READ` and `WRITE`.
+These locks are granted based on the following rules:

+- Any number of `READ` locks can be granted simultaneously.
+- `WRITE` lock is exclusive; no other `READ` or `WRITE` lock can be active at the same time.
+- If a lock cannot be granted immediately due to conflicts with existing locks, the request will fail.

+Locks have a built-in timeout and will automatically be released after a specified period of time.

 ## Features

 - Two types of locks: **READ** and **WRITE**.